 - From Jammu: Jammu is well-connected to major cities in India by road, rail, and air.
 From Jammu, you can take a private taxi or shared cab to Srinagar, which is approximately a 7-8 hour journey.
 The route takes you through the beautiful Kashmir Valley.

-- From other parts of Kashmir: If you are already in another part of Kashmir, such as Gulmarg or Pahalgam, you can hire a taxi or use public transportation to reach Srinagar.
+- From Kashmir: If you are already in another part of Kashmir, such as Gulmarg or Pahalgam, you can hire a taxi or use public transportation to reach Srinagar.
 The travel time will vary depending on the distance between your location and Srinagar.

 Once you reach Srinagar, you can make arrangements with a local trekking agency or tour operator for the Nafran Valley Trek.
 They will provide you with detailed information on the trek, including transportation from Srinagar to the starting point of the trek and any additional requirements you may have.
 It is recommended to book your trek with a reputable agency to ensure a safe and organized experience.